kellenvu/kellenvu.github.io/_posts/2023-12-03-how-to-study-mcat-for-free.md

 This was my general timeline, to give you an idea of my experience.
 I began studying during my sophomore year of college, and took the test in my junior year.
 I was taking full-time classes throughout.

 **Jan 2021**: This is when I began lightly studying.
 At this point, I was only doing Anki—no practice questions, no deep dives, just flashcards.
-As a baseline, I took a Blueprint half-length diagnostic, and scored a **509 (125/129/125/130)** (but if we’re being honest, I definitely cheated a little during this diagnostic so that’s probably an overestimate).
+As a baseline, I took a Blueprint half-length diagnostic, and scored a **509 (125/129/125/130)** (but if we’re being honest, I definitely cheated during this diagnostic so that’s an overestimate).

 **Aug 2021**: This is when I sat down and came up with a serious plan.
 I made a schedule for taking all of my FLs (approximately two per month).
 I went through the list of MCAT topics and evaluated which ones were high priority for me.
 I began using free “question a day” websites for practice questions.
 I was still doing Anki every day.
 Around this time, I took another Blueprint diagnostic, and scored a **514 (129/128/128/129)**.